arigid/DDM_Sensor_Simulator/README.md

 Next improvisation can be to pick token values from the downloaded gateway ticket file itself and put a Django front end.

-Feel free to clone, fork, improvise code, upload to your own repo and share!
+Feel free to clone, fork, improvise code, add new feature, upload to YOUR own repo and share!

 Cheers,
 Arijit